Vidyapradeept1995/Sales-Dashboard/README.md

 ## Prerequisites

-To use this dashboard, you need the following:
+To use this dashboard, I need the following:

 1. **Power BI Desktop** or another compatible BI tool (if working locally).
 2. **Sales data** in a structured format (e.g., CSV, Excel, SQL Database).